z-sean-huang/VirustotalAPI/README.md

 print(vt.rating("/PATH/TO/FILE"))

 # rating by file's md5/sha1/sha256
-# query by the hash, return none if there doesn't exist.
+# query by the hash, return none if it doesn't exist.
 print(vt.rating("HASH_OF_FILE"))

 # get file scan report from virustotal
 print(vt.file_report("HASH_OF_FILE"))
 ```